olin/studentgovernment/student_government_bylaws.md

 In order for the proceedings of a meeting of the Student Government to be valid, a quorum of the Student Government must be present in person or by video conference.
-At least 7 of the 13 members of the Council and at least 3 of the 4 Committee Leaders will be considered a quorum of the Student Government.
+At least a majority of the Council together with at least a majority of the Committee Leaders will be considered a quorum of the Student Government.

 #### Section 4.
 Official Actions.

-Official Actions of the Student Government will include issuing Allocation Orders, amending the By-Laws, and reviewing amendments to the Constitution.
-All Official Actions of the Student Government may be passed with approval of a majority of the voting members present.
-In order for a vote to be taken on an Official Action, a motion to its effect must be recognized by the presiding officer and seconded by another voting member.
+Official Actions of the Student Government will include issuing Allocation Orders, amending the By-Laws, voting on impeachment proceedings, holding internal elections, and reviewing amendments to the Constitution.
+All Official Actions of the Student Government may be passed with approval of a majority of the voting members present except where otherwise noted.
 All Official Actions must be recorded separately and numbered.

 #### Section 5.
 Allocation Orders.